Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 <br />

-After you edit the list of ports, simply restart CSF's services and the script will be automatically re-loaded:
+After you edit the list of ports above, restart CSF and the script will be automatically re-loaded:

 === ":aetherx-axd-command: Command"